ValdezFOmar/.dotfiles/docs/install.md

 - `Color` option for colored output
 - `VerbosePkgLists` option to show each package on a separate line and with more details.

-To enable colored output, edit and uncomment the `Color` option.

 ### Connect to the internet with `nmcli`